 © Montse Zamorano

 Architectural studies have awakened in me an eagerness to design, which has led me to go beyond the limits of architecture itself and get immersed in other creative fields, such as Furniture, Product, and Design Research.

 I believe that the environment is not only space itself but the products and the experiences we have in it, and people relate to the built environment through products and services.
 I conceive them as the key element of interaction between society and its architecture.

-Feel free to reach out if you are already working on this intersection or if you just want to chat about it :)
+Feel free to reach out if you are already working on this intersection or if you just want to chat about it.
+I'm always exited to meet new people and share ideas over foamy lattes :)